What is up my friends?

 Once the matts emerge on the surface, know that the next generation is not far behind.
 All algaecides are contact killers and are most effective when broadcast on top of existing mats and churned into water where algae is regrowing from the bottom.
 This way, you are controlling both the matts you see and the matts that would float to the surface next week.

 Watergardens are easier as they have built in mixing apparatus that will transport the algicide to the problem. but it is still important to apply to areas that do not mix well to get a complete treatment.
 Pleased not use copper based algicides on your koi, they will not thank you for it.
-(That is code for "they will die....and it's all your fault") use the oxidizers like (this)
+(That is code for “they will die….and it’s all your fault”) use the oxidizers like (Algaefix)

 Large ponds…. unless you are raising trout (see koi from above) the chelated copper algicides are the way to go. (like this one) Chelated copper algicides do not persist in the environment and with not bioaccumulate.
 So please dose according to the label and you should be fine.

 In both cases, whether it a watergarden or large pond, if the algae hasn’t turned brown and gone away with in 4-5 days, treat again because it didn’t work.
 Increase your dose, or try a different algicide.
 Each pond is different, and if yours has difficult conditions then a professional like myself should probably come out and take a look.
 At the very least, give me a call/comment/email…. tell me what the problems are and I’ll steer you in the right direction.